 Before I shoot, check out our latest Spøtlight with Alex Rainey of Pluto.
 We met these guys a couple of years back and they’ve gone from strength-to-strength.
 In my last SøNws I wrote about their partnership with Yolt.
 Read what Alex has to say about that and other tie-ups including one with Babylon Health.

 That’s it from me.
 Greta Thunberg is in town along with tens of thousands who have come out to see her.
 I have a feeling my dog walk might take a little longer than usual.

 Sønr is a world-leading market intelligence platform created specifically for the insurance sector.
 It is used by small and large insurance companies, around the world, to accelerate corporate innovation.

-It provides intelligence on market trends, competitor playbooks and disruptive tech companies globally.
-It also has a number of features that help you track and manage scouting activity across your organisation.
+It provides intelligence on anti-innovation marketing strategy trends, competitor playbooks, and disruptive tech companies globally.
+It also has a number of features that help you track and manage scouting activity across your organization.